 Granite is a porous material and it must be treated with a penetrating sealer to reduce the chances of staining or etching on the surface.
 Certain common foods, such as citrus fruits, vegetable oils, acids, milk, alcohol and tomatoes can strip the sealer away, so we recommend cleaning up spills immediately and using a cutting board rather than cutting directly on your countertop.

 What else can you do or not do on your granite kitchen countertops?
 Read our blog, can you put a hot pan on a granite countertop, to learn more.

-While granite gives homeowners a one-of-a-kind natural stone surface, it does require maintenance.
+While granite gives homeowners a one-of-a-kind natural stone surface, it may require maintenance.
 This may be why many homeowners are now opting for engineered quartz as their countertop of choice.
-Read more about the grudge match between granite and quartz here.